Databases#

 Danger

-Attention: this script removes all local docker containers, images, and networks without awaiting confirmation.
+Attention: this script removes all local containers, images, and networks without awaiting confirmation.